emily-lambrou/status_changes_to_qatesting/README.md

 This GitHub Action allows you to manage status changes for issues in a central GitHub project.
 It integrates with a custom text field (status) that you can add to your GitHub project board.

-There are two ways to send notifications:
-1. With comments: Everyone which is subscribed to the issue will receive email notification when comment is placed.
-2. With emails: Assignees will receive email directly from the action.
+In this workflow you can use comments to send notifications.
+You can tag a specific assignee in order to recieve an email regarding the change of the status to "QA Testing" in order to proceed with the testing.
+Therefore a comment will be added to the issue, tagging a specific assignee.
+This action will trigger an email notification to that assignee.
+For this workflow, the comment will be directed to the assignee with the username "@tantoniou."
+However, you can modify this to tag any assignee you choose.

 ### Prerequisites